tyogautomo/number-gambler/README.md

-# Tebak Angka
+# Number Gambler

-**Tebak Angka** is a very simple game that asks you to guess the number from 1 until 10.
+**Number Gambler** is a very simple game that asks you to guess the number from 1 until 10.
 The computer will random the number from 1 until 10.
 If you guess the number exactly equal to the computer choosed number, you won the game.